-1. Before use , wash the wells 5 times with 250 μl wash buffer .
+1. Before use, wash the wells 5 times with 250 μl wash buffer .
 After the final washing step, remove residual wash buffer by firmly tapping the plate on absorbent paper.
-2. Add each $100\mu l$ standards/controls/ diluted samples into the respective wells.
-3. Cover the strips and incubate for 1 hour at room temperature (15-30°C) on a horizontal shaker .
+2. Add each $100\mu l$ calibrator/controls/blank/diluted samples into the respective wells.
+3. Incubate for 1 hour at room temperature (15-30°C) on a horizonta shaker .
 4. Discard the content of each well and wash 5 times with 250 μl wash buffer .
 After the final washing step, remove residual wash buffer by firmly tapping the plate on absorbent paper.
 5. Add 100 μl conjugate (diluted CONJ) into each well.
-6. Cover the strips and incubate for 1 hour at room temperature (15-30°C) on a horizontal shaker .
+6. Incubate for 1 hour at room temperature (15-30°C) on a horizontal shaker .
 7. Discard the content of each well and wash 5 times with 250 μl wash buffer .
 After the final washing step, remove residual wash buffer by firmly tapping the plate on absorbent paper.
 8. Add 100 μl substrate (SUB) into each well.
-9. Incubate for 10-20 min at room temperature (15-30 °C) in the dark .
+9. Incubate for 10-20 minutes at room temperature (15-30°C) in the dark .
 10. Add 100 μl stop solution (STOP) into each well and mix well.

-Determine absorption immediately with an ELISA reader at 450 nm against 620 nm (or 690 nm) as a reference.
-If no reference wavelength is

-11. available, read only at 450 nm.
+11. Determine absorption immediately with an ELISA reader at 450 nm against 620 nm (or 690 nm) as a reference.
+If no reference wavelength is available, read only at 450 nm.
 If the extinction of the highest standard exceeds the range of the photometer, absorption must be measured immediately at 405 nm against 620 nm as a reference.

-\ We recommend shaking the strips at 550 rpm with an orbit of 2 mm.
+We recommend shaking the strips at 550 rpm with an orbit of 2 mm.

-\\ The intensity of the colour change is temperature sensitive.
+The intensity of the colour change is temperature sensitive.
 We recommend observing the colour change and stopping the reaction upon good differentiation.